 During the day of the accident, even before my car crushed into the wall – I passed out hearing faint voices of little children and a sight of white.
 The next thing I knew I was in the hospital.
 God sent me His Angels.
 It was not time for me to die.
 The company car issued to me was a total wreck – the company did not even bother to have it repaired.

-After that accident, I tendered my resignation and decided to concentrate on teaching.
+After that accident, I tendered my resignation to Victorias Milling Company, and decided to concentrate on teaching.
 Since then until today I teach at the University of Saint La Salle-Bacolod – helping mold young minds.

 When I joined politics for the first time last 2001, I lost but I gained so much by seeing the stark poverty all around my city.
 When I thought I was the poorest kid – there were even people in most severe poverty situation.
 God opened my eyes to these realities.
 He wanted me to stop reading my books and see the world – and I saw it – kids with nothing to eat, can barely go to school because of too much poverty.
 Then that was the time I realized – I need to be a leader to help provide opportunities and jobs.